sveltejs/svelte-eslint-parser/README.md

 ];
 ```

-If `parserOptions.svelteConfig` is not set, the parser attempts to statically read some config from `svelte.config.js`.
+If `parserOptions.svelteConfig` is not set, the parser attempts to statically read some config from the options passed to the `sveltekit()` plugin in a vite config (where SvelteKit 3 projects configure Svelte), falling back to `svelte.config.js`.

 ### parserOptions.svelteFeatures